PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-10 3:30PM CST - Added full movie (DVD) support for some Gamma Entertainment sites (specifically Evil Angel and SweetSinner, though others may work)
+- 2019-02-09 9:30PM CST - More bugfixes and an overhaul of the art/poster assets for JulesJordan sites
 - 2019-02-08 2:45PM CST - Bugfixes for newly added JulesJordan sites, added another method of pulling release date for Gamma Entertainment search results
 - 2019-02-08 8:00AM CST - Added other JulesJordan sites
 - 2019-02-07 10:45AM CST - Updates to Kink.com network to fix searching, clean up the Title and Summary, fix Actors, add Shoot ID search functionality